 How can I find out more?

-If you choose to use EndNote for future assignments ensure you do the following:
+If you choose to use EndNote for future assignments, go through the exercises in the EndNote Online Getting started PDF above and do the following:

 Library staff run regular courses on EndNote online (web).
 The course is a practical introduction that covers all functionality available in the programme.